dmranck/ticketutil/README.rst

 * Create a JiraTicket, RTTicket, RedmineTicket, BugzillaTicket or ServiceNowTicket object with ``<url>``, ``<project>`` and ``<auth>``.
 This verifies that you are able to properly authenticate to the ticketing tool.
-  For tools that require HTTP Basic Authentication (JIRA, Redmine, Bugzilla and ServiceNow), the ``<auth>`` parameter should contain the username and password specified as a tuple.
+  To use HTTP Basic Authentication, the ``<auth>`` parameter should contain the username and password specified as a tuple.
 For tools that support kerberos authentication (JIRA and RT), the ``<auth>`` parameter should contain 'kerberos'.
 * Create a ticket with the ``create()`` method.
 This sets the ``ticket_id`` instance variable, allowing you to perform more tasks on the ticket.
 * Add comments, edit ticket fields, add watchers, change the ticket